Mirza-Glitch/split-view-vscode-extension/readme.md

 1. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
 2. Type "SplitView: Open Web Preview" and hit Enter
-3. A new panel will open showing example.com by default
-4. Type any URL in the address bar and hit Enter to navigate
+3. Type any URL in the address bar and hit Enter to navigate

 ## Known Issues

 - Some websites with strict security policies might not load in the iframe
+- Websites which do not exist may not load in iframe
 - No support for browser extensions or cookies across sessions
 - No support for some window APIs like alert, prompt etc.